 The Orangevale Grange has taken up the challenge from the National Grange and is proud to support The Dictionary Project through its Word for Thirds program.
 Through the tireless efforts of the National Grange’s nationwide network of more than 300,000 volunteers, America’s oldest rural and agriculture organization has presented third grade students across the nation with more than 100,000 dictionaries.

-Locally, Orangevale Grange has presented more than 2,500 dictionaries to third graders in Orangevale, Fair Oaks, Citrus Heights and other communities in the years we have been supporting the project.
+Locally, Orangevale Grange has presented 1,000’s of dictionaries to third graders in Orangevale, Fair Oaks, Citrus Heights and other communities in the years we have been supporting the project.

 Fundraising for this project is taken from the donations given by the general public who park in the Grange Hall’s parking lot while visiting the nearby Dovewood Court Holiday Celebration in Lights and the Live Nativity at Christ the King Lutheran Church next door.
 The $2 (+) donations go directly to the purchase of the dictionaries for the following year.